XP-NETWORK/documentation/docs/Multibridge2.0/logging_with_unstoppable.md

 ## 2. Getting a free domain name & Logging-in

-In this 7 minute video we will walk you through getting a free domain and using the domain to log in the bridge.
+In this 7-minute video, we will walk you through getting a free domain and using the domain to log in to the XP.NETWORK NFT bridge.​

 <ReactPlayer controls url='https://www.youtube.com/watch?v=lljf5KYV1KU' />